Generalized locally compact models for approximate groups: Introduction

 We also prove universality of our generalized definable locally compact model in a suitable category.
 As a consequence, we obtain a characterization for a quasi-homomorphism to be a generalized definable locally compact model.
 While the usual notion of definability of a map from a definable set to a compact space has a characterization coming from continuous logic (namely, a factorization through a suitable space of types), the modified notion of definablity used in generalized definable locally compact models is not so transparent and our characterization explains its nature.

 It is also interesting to consider the special case when the approximate subgroup $X$ in question generates a group $G$ in finitely many steps.
-Then the target space of our generalized [definable] locally compact model is compact, and it is in fact the classical [resp. externally definable] generalized Bohr compactification of $G$ defined by Glasner (see \cite{Gla} and \cite{KrPi}).
+Then the target space of our generalized locally compact model is compact, and it is in fact the generalized Bohr compactification of $G$ defined by Glasner (see \cite{Gla}); more generally, for definable $X$ and $G$ the target space of our generalized definable locally compact model is a certain canonical compact group associated to $G$ (see \cite{KrPi}).
 This special case can be seen as a structural result on arbitrary definable generic subsets of definable groups.
 We will discuss it in Section \ref{section: compact case}.

 In Section \ref{section: preliminaries}, we give the necessary preliminaries, including all basic definitions in model theory.
 Section \ref{section: main theorem} is devoted to our construction of a generalized definable locally compact model of an arbitrary definable approximate subgroup.
 In Section \ref{section: universality}, we prove universality of our model and discuss related things.
 In Section \ref{section: compact case}, we focus on the situation when the approximate subgroup in question generates a group in finitely many steps, so in fact the situation of a definable, symmetric, generic subset of a definable group.
 We explain why the main result can be thought of as a structural result on such generic subsets and we use it to obtain more precise structural information on generics in the universal cover of $\SL_2(\mathbb{R})$.
 Moreover, our analysis of $\widetilde{\SL_2(\mathbb{R})}$ leads to an answer to some natural question stated at the end of Section \ref{section: universality}, and also shows that the weakening of Newelski's conjecture proposed in Section \ref{section: compact case} holds for $\widetilde{\SL_2(\mathbb{R})}$.